olcf/olcf-user-docs/systems/rhea_user_guide.rst

     variable lmod\_system\_name). this ensures that only collections appended with the name of the current system are visible.

-the following screencast shows an example of setting up user-defined module collections on summit. https://vimeo.com/293582400
+The following screencast shows an example of setting up user-defined module collections on summit. https://vimeo.com/293582400

 --------------

-installed software
+Installed software
 ------------------

-the olcf provides hundreds of pre-installed software packages and scientific libraries for your use, in addition to taking `software installation requests </support/software/software-request/>`__. see the `software </for-users/software/>`__ page for complete details on existing installs.
+The olcf provides hundreds of pre-installed software packages and scientific libraries for your use, in addition to taking `software installation requests </support/software/software-request/>`__.
+See the `software </for-users/software/>`__ page for complete details on existing installs.

+.. _rhea-running-jobs:

-running jobs
+Running jobs
 ============

-in high performance computing (hpc), computational work is performed by *jobs*. individual jobs produce data that lend relevant insight into grand challenges in science and engineering. as such, the timely, efficient execution of jobs is the primary concern in the operation of any hpc system. a job on a commodity cluster typically comprises a few different components:
+In high performance computing (hpc), computational work is performed by *jobs*. individual jobs produce data that lend relevant insight into grand challenges in science and engineering.
+As such, the timely, efficient execution of jobs is the primary concern in the operation of any hpc system.
+A job on a commodity cluster typically comprises a few different components:

 -  a batch submission script.